pbrane/tac-case-api-service-monolith/docs/TAC Case Request Headers.md

 ---

 This documentation assumes all endpoints use Bearer token-based authentication.
-Adjustments may be needed if other headers or configurations are required.
-Let me know if you want further customizations or a specific format for the documentation!